joelapsansky/red-team/README.md

 Description of source data:  pgatour.com
 Question to answer:  Which specific statistics collected on professional golfers contribute most to overall winnings since the start of 2017?
 Audience: Media, news outlets, fans, and player support groups (e.g. caddies, coaches, etc.) with specific interests in players' successes.
 ## Description of the communication protocols
 Our team has opted to exclusively use slack for communication, but we will add other channels if we find that it is necessary.

-Segment 1 Github plan: 4 branches (one for each team member) with feature names and at least 4 commits for each team member

 ## Technologies Used
 ### Data Cleaning and Analysis
 Our team used Pandas to scrape and clean the data.
 We used the "to_csv" function to send our cleaned dataset to a CSV for everyone to use.
 ### Database Storage
-Our team intends to use Mongo db.
+We created a database in AWS and added our cleaned dataset to an S3 bucket.
+From there, we wrote the data to Postgres using PySpark.
 We will use Flask to display the data.
-In segment one, we spent a lot of time scraping and gathering Machine Learning code.
-We intend to make more progress with the Flask app in segment two.

 ### Machine Learning
-We plan to use an unsupervised machine learning model for our project.
-Caroline has started re-reviewing the crypto currency unit as a refresher as our project will draw on very similar code to help us identify the main drivers behind PGA tour money winnings.
+We plan to use a supervised learning model for our project.
+We also ran an unsupervised learning model just to visualize our data in clusters.
 ### Dashboard
-Our team will use a Flask template in conjunction with D3 in order to create an interactive dashboard.
-We are still discussing how to host it.
+Our team will use a Flask template in conjunction with D3 for our presentation.